* Yen rises after Bank of Japan trims JGB purchases

 "And it shows that when they start turning their ship around from this policy, the yen is going to go miles."

-That was despite the biggest increase in German industrial output since September 2009 and suggested investors might be becoming more cautious after a months-long rally that has pushed "long" euro positions to record levels.
+That was despite the biggest increase in German industrial data since September 2009 and suggested investors were becoming more cautious after a rally that has pushed "long" euro positions to records.

 "I don’t think right now levels substantially above $1.20 are justified," Reichelt said.
 "I know the market is very optimistic about the euro, but if you look at the data and the central bank, the ECB (European Central Bank) is still on an expansionary path."

-Commodity markets are one of potential factors in that.
-Oil prices jumped to their highest since mid-2015 on Tuesday amid OPEC-led production cuts and a dip in American drilling.
+In the major commodity markets, the focus remained on oil.
+U.S. crude prices hit their highest since 2015 on Tuesday amid OPEC-led production cuts and a dip in American drilling.

 Beyond equalling that 2015 high, which was a short intra-day spike, Tuesday's high was the strongest for WTI since December, 2014, at the start of the oil market slump.